Let's Grow: Syntropics

 LeaderLife are using a regenerative syntropic farming model to provide opportunities for young people falling through the cracks in the Dubbo community.
 They have planned, designed and implemented a sustainable organic food production system in the heart of Dubbo.
 Syntropic farming uses principles from natural systems; combining nature, agriculture and agroforestry.
 There are many benefits; social, economic and ecological, when forestry plots are also planted with small crops and follow a natural succession of planting.
 This system will provide training, casual employment for youth and community inclusion whilst restoring and creating a resilient ecosystem and regenerative agricultural model to grow food.
 LeaderLife are excited to supply the local community with nutrient dense food, grown with absolute purpose and intention.

-Thanks to a partnership with Dubbo Regional Council, LeaderLife have leased 3.59 ha at Lower Tamworth Street.
+LeaderLife have leased 20 acres at Lower Tamworth Street.
 The block is being developed into a vibrant productive space supporting youth and community experiencing vulnerabilities and social disadvantage.
-Thanks to a two-year commitment from NSW Government’s Regional Youth Investment Program, LeaderLife have employed a local part time project manager who has extensive experience working with Syntropic systems in Northern NSW.
 The project has provided onsite training including site and soil preparation, irrigation installation, tractor driving and horticulture skills like compost creation whilst being mentored and supported by youth workers.
 Many local businesses and organisations have generously donated resources to the project like soil conditioner, wood chips from a local tree arborist, horse manure from the turf club, and used straw and saw dust from the Dubbo Showground.

-So far over 300 trees have been planted in between rows of edible produce including herbs, garlic, strawberries, celery, kale, bok choy, lettuce, broad beans, broccoli, cabbage, spinach, spring onions, peas, rhubarb and plenty more.
-Over 30 children and young people have been involved with the project so far with 7 completing their first aid certificate.
-“Since the commencement of the project, two of our casual employees have moved on to full time employment with other local businesses, which is a great outcome for them both” said Ms Leader.
+Over 300 trees have been planted in between rows of edible produce including herbs, garlic, strawberries, celery, kale, bok choy, lettuce, broad beans, broccoli, cabbage, spinach, spring onions, peas, rhubarb and plenty more.